raspberrypilearning/jazzy-jumpers/en/step_6.md

 [[[generic-scratch-add-variable]]]

-Let's save the random costume that was chosen for the jumper inside this variable, so that the program remembers it for later.
+You're going to save the random costume that was chosen for the jumper inside this variable, so that the program remembers it for later.

 + Set the value of the `jumper`{:class="blockdata"} variable as the green `pick random 1 to 3`{:class="blockoperators"} block to save the number that was chosen.